metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

     - The dialog will only appear if the mirrord config does not specify the target.
     - The dialog will initially show targets in the namespace specified in the mirrord config ([`.target.namespace`](/docs/reference/configuration/#target-namespace)).
     If the namespace is not specified, your Kubernetes user's default namespace will be used.
-    - If you want to see targets in a different namespace, there is an option to "Select Another Namespace".
+    - If you want to see targets in a different namespace, there is a dropdown to choose between namespaces.

 2. in the mirrord config's [target section](/docs/reference/configuration/#root-target)